Ashpega/WebEvidenceCapturer/docs/README.md

 # WebEvidenceCapturer

+**Version:** v2.1.0

 ## Overview
-“WebEvidenceCapturer” is a practical tool for preserving verifiable evidence that a specific webpage was publicly available with the original content at a particular point in time.
+“WebEvidenceCapturer (WEC)” is a practical tool for preserving verifiable evidence that a specific webpage was publicly available with the original content at a particular point in time.

 When official certification or third-party archiving services are unavailable, costly, or too slow, this tool enables users to capture webpages independently and reliably.
 It is especially useful in situations where: